LeonisX/yoda-stories-translation-tool/documents/spain.md

 **Zone 572**: an important fix identical to version 1.2

+Other sections:

 * **Puzzles**: 100% difference in the text, but expected.
 * **Characters**: differences only in unused data.
 * **Tile names**: 100% difference in text, but expected.
 * **Tile genders**: This is a new data structure, TGEN, typical for languages that use the article to change the gender.

-On the Internet you can also find a version of this game from "Spanish translators".
+On the Internet can also be find a version of this game from "Spanish translators".
 Truth, [`Selva Translators`](https://www.angelfire.com/emo/translations/traducciones/yoda/traducciones_yoda.htm)
-only the "About" screen in the existing Spanish version has changed..
+only the "About" screen in the existing Spanish version has changed.

 ![](images/dialogs/selva.png)

-News publlished 13.12.2001, but they write that they finished in November 2001.
+News published 13.12.2001, but they write that they finished in November 2001.
 What was their motivation is not clear.